alok104/TestMerge2/README.md

 # customers
-This a Springboot application to onboard new customer and update,delete,view existing customer details
+This an application to onboard new customer and update,delete,view existing customer details

+#Technologies Used
+- Java 11
+- SpringBoot
+- Mongo
+- Junit

 # API
 - GET /v1/customers/all --> View all customer Data